Review of top quark mass measurements in CMS: Conceptual and experimental aspects of top quark mass measurements

-To capture the effects of the finite detector resolution, the kinematic reconstruction is repeated 100 times, each time randomly smearing the measured energies and directions of the reconstructed leptons and jets within their resolutions.
-This smearing procedure recovers events that initially yielded no solution because of limited experimental resolution.
-Further, in the same smearing procedure, the mass of the \PW boson is varied according to a relativistic Breit--Wigner function, estimated using the generator-level \PW boson mass distribution.
-For each solution, a weight is calculated based on the expected true spectrum of the invariant mass of a lepton and a \PQb jet (\mlb) stemming from the decay of a top quark and taking the product of the two weights for the top quark and antiquark decay chains: $w=w_{m_{\PAell\PQb}} w_{m_{\Pell\PAQb}}$.
-The final three-momenta of the top quarks $j$ and $k$ are then determined as a weighted average over all smeared solutions summing over all 100 kinematic reconstructions: \begin{linenomath} \end{linenomath} All possible lepton-jet combinations in the event that satisfy the requirement for the invariant mass of the lepton and jet $\mlb<180\GeV$ are considered.
+All possible lepton-jet combinations in the event that satisfy the requirement for the invariant mass of the lepton and jet $\mlb<180\GeV$ are considered.
 Combinations are ranked, based on the presence of \PQb-tagged jets in the assignments, \ie a combination with both leptons assigned to \PQb-tagged jets is preferred over those with one or zero \PQb-tagged jet.
 Among assignments with an equal number of \PQb-tagged jets, the one with the highest sum of weights is chosen.
 Events with no solution after smearing are discarded.
 The four-momentum vector of the top quark is determined by its energy, which is calculated from $\langle\vec{p}_{\PQt}\rangle$, and the top quark mass of 172.5\GeV.
 The kinematic properties of the top antiquark are determined analogously.
 The efficiency of the kinematic reconstruction, defined as the number of events where a solution is found divided by the total number of selected \ttbar events, is studied in data and simulation, and consistent results of about 90\% are found in analyses at \sqrtseq{13}.